By the end of this section, you will be able to:

 SignificanceThe orbital speed of 47 km/s might seem high at first.
 But this speed is comparable to the escape speed from the Sun, which we calculated in an earlier example.
 To give even more perspective, this period is nearly four times longer than the time that the Universe has been in existence.

 In fact, the present relative motion of these two galaxies is such that they are expected to collide in about 4 billion years.
 Although the density of stars in each galaxy makes a direct collision of any two stars unlikely, such a collision will have a dramatic effect on the shape of the galaxies.
 Examples of such collisions are well known in astronomy.

 Galaxies are not single objects.
 How does the gravitational force of one galaxy exerted on the “closer” stars of the other galaxy compare to those farther away?
 What effect would this have on the shape of the galaxies themselves?

 See the Sloan Digital Sky Survey page for more information on colliding galaxies.

-Use this interactive simulation to move the Sun, Earth, Moon, and space station to see the effects on their gravitational forces and orbital paths.
+Engage the Phet simulation below to move the Sun, Earth, Moon, and space station to see the effects on their gravitational forces and orbital paths.
 Visualize the sizes and distances between different heavenly bodies, and turn off gravity to see what would happen without it.